-As a result of reading this chapter, you will be able to
+As a result of reading this chapter, you should be able to

-- 1. Explain the importance of studying and understanding our criminal justice system - 2.
-Describe the foundations of our criminal justice system, including its legal and historical bases and the difference between the consensus and conflict theories of justice - 3.
-Define the crime control and due process models of criminal justice

-- 4. Describe the importance of discretion throughout the justice system - 5.
-Describe the fundamentals of the criminal justice processthe offender's flow through the police, courts, and corrections components, and the functions of each component - 6.
-Explain the wedding cake model of criminal justice - 7.
-Discuss the importance of ethics and character in criminal justice
+- 1.1 Describe the foundations of our criminal justice system, including its legal and historical bases and the difference between the consensus and conflict theories of justice. - 1.2 Compare the crime control and due process models of criminal justice. - 1.3 Explain the use and importance of discretion throughout the justice system. - 1.4 Describe the fundamentals of the criminal justice process-the person who is incarcerated's flow through the police, courts, and corrections components, and the functions of each component. - 1.5 Explain the wedding cake model of criminal justice. - 1.6 Discuss the importance of ethics and character in criminal justice.